evgenytsydenov/differential_evolution/README.md

 The optimization starts with population initialization by Random or Latin Hypercube type.
 At each step the algorithm creates trial candidates by changing existing solutions in accordance with mutation strategies and recombination property.
-If the trial individual is better then the original one, it takes its place.
+If the trial individual is better than the original one, it takes its place.
 The optimization continues until the iterations count is more than MaxIteration property or until the solver converges.